 New Jersey has such a high population density, combined with an influx of customers from NYC, that Christmas tree growers here keep pretty busy.
 Many offer pre-cut as well as choose-and-cut options.
 And most offer some type of entertainment.
 The farms are a destination for many families, and holiday music, hot cocoa, farm animals, Christmas supplies, and wreath sales have come to be expected by the public, and an added source of sales income for the farmer.

 Popular tree varieties have traditionally been Scotch Pine and Douglas Fir.
 Some other trees with customer appeal are the Balsam Firs, which are the "old-fashioned" look tree, and the Concolor Fir, which has a light, citrus scent.
 The Blue Spruce is noted for its color, and its stiff, prickly needles.
-This year (2016), a Blue Spruce grown at Evergreen Valley Christmas Tree Farm was selected as Grand Champion of New Jersey.
-The state’s annual Christmas Tree season opening ceremony was scheduled there for late November.

 The demand for spruce, fir, and pines—real Christmas trees—can be met right here in New Jersey's Great Northwest.
 Within these species, individual varieties provide even more choices differing color, scent, needle shape, texture, needle retention, and branch strength.
 Choosing that tree at an area farm, amidst holiday trappings and cheer, might just become a family tradition.